BEHAVIORAL SCIENCE APPLICATIONS LLC

 Class Descriptions & Schedule

-The 2022 Fall Professional Development Series is offering four new classes with a common theme: Climate-Informed Security and Emergency Management All classes are provided live online each Thursday, from October 6th through the 27th at 1:00 PM ET, and recorded for convenient on-demand viewing.
+The 2023 Fall Professional Development Series is offering four new classes with a common theme: Climate-Informed Security and Emergency Management All classes are provided live online each Wednesday, from October 4th through the 25th from 1:00 to 2:00 PM ET, and recorded for convenient on-demand viewing.

-Seven of the warmest years on record for the contiguous US have occurred since 2014, but the world will remember the summer of 2022 in the Northern Hemisphere as a season of brutal heat that saw rivers run dry, wildfires rage and farmers struggle to save their crops.
-In Europe, flights were canceled due to melting runways, rails buckled stopping train traffic, and overheating shut down data centers from California to London.
+Summer 2023 in the northern hemisphere will be remembered as the hottest ever recorded on Earth, as a season of brutal heat raging wildfires, and severe floods that devastate communities worldwide.
 Researchers have also seen a rise in climate grief, anxiety, post-traumatic stress, and depression, as well as rising interpersonal aggression and violence, and impaired cognitive and brain function.
 Decision-making and problem-solving suffer greatly in high-heat environments.

 Climate change poses a multi-level threat to the global community, and business operations at home and abroad.
 It is vital for an organization's leaders and planners to understand how both the direct and indirect impacts of climate change will affect the workforce and community.
 Security, emergency management, and business continuity plans will require recalibration to meet the operational and behavioral challenges of a warming planet.
 Anyone involved in disciplines related to safety and security, emergency management, and business continuity must begin to anticipate the behavioral consequences of climate change; they will be some of the greatest challenges we will face.